IOM Costa Rica carries out informative actions against sex cyber-crimes

 Among other topics, the broadcast addressed consent and privacy violations among teenagers, parental controls for the monitoring of their minor children’s activities online and ways in which to report cyber-crime.
 The broadcast reached over 33.000 viewers, and can be rewatched here.
 The strategy will continue with another session on the same subject but addressed directly at young people.

-This activity is was developed within the framework of the Regional Program on Migration Mesoamerica- The Caribbean, funded by the U.S. Department of State Bureau of Population, Refugees and Migration (PRM).
+This activity was developed within the framework of the Regional Program on Migration Mesoamerica- The Caribbean, funded by the U.S. Department of State Bureau of Population, Refugees and Migration (PRM).